TolikPylypchuk/SharpHook/docs/articles/testing.md

 If this class is used as an `IEventSimulator` in the tested code, then the `SimulatedEvents` property can be checked to see which events were simulated using the test instance.

+`TestGlobalHook` can be used with two different threading modes - the simple mode and the event loop mode.

+When running in simple mode (the default mode) the hook will dispatch events immediately in the same thread which simulates them.

+When running the event loop, the hook will run an actual even loop on the thread on which `Run` was called.
+When simulating events, they will be posted to the event loop, and then dispatched in the hook thread.
+This mode is much more difficult to use correctly, so it is useful only when it is important for event handlers to run in the same thread on which the hook itself is running.
 It's recommended to stop the global hook and wait for it to stop before asserting any events.
-The test global hook runs an event loop using `BlockingCollection`, and posting an event will add this event to this collection for the global hook to dispatch.
 Since these actions are done in different threads, it is not guaranteed that an event will be dispatched immediately after it is simulated. `Run` and the task returned by `RunAsync` will complete after every event has been dispatched.

 Other than that, members of `TestGlobalHook` are quite straightforward; the API reference should be viewed for more info.